aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 After all, you can define your [FluentValidation](https://github.com/JeremySkinner/FluentValidation) validators to validate matching input classes.

-As an example, if we have an input class and a Controller which uses this class as it's input parameter;
+As an example, if you have an input class and a Controller which uses this class as it's input parameter;

 ```
 public class MyCustomArgument1